What is the Tenant and Leaseholder Board?

 How often will the Board meet?

-The Board will meet fully eight times a year, usually on an early mid-week evening from 6.30pm to 8.30pm.
-Meetings will be held online.
+The Board will meet once a month on a Thursday evening, from 6 pm to 7.30 pm.
+All meetings will be held online.

 How much time will it take?

-Each meeting will last about 2 hours, and each of them will need members to find about 90 minutes to read papers and prepare.
+Each Board meeting lasts 90 minutes, and you'll need to allow around 90 minutes beforehand to read the papers and prepare.

 Is this a paid role?